cosmos/cosmos-sdk/docs/docs/run-node/01-run-node.md

 ## State Sync

 State sync is the act in which a node syncs the latest or close to the latest state of a blockchain.
 This is useful for users who don't want to sync all the blocks in history.
-You can read more here: https://docs.cometbft.com/v0.37/core/state-sync
+Read more in [CometBFT documentation](https://docs.cometbft.com/v0.37/core/state-sync).

+State sync works thanks to snapshots.
+Read how the SDK handles snapshots [here](https://github.com/cosmos/cosmos-sdk/blob/825245d/store/snapshots/README.md).

 ### Local State Sync